 To show this formula in action, consider the following company’s numbers:

-Flowers.com (fictional company) counted all their sales leads from May to August and got 225 as their total.
-Then, after counting their total amount of sales closed, they got 1000.
-So to get their close rate, they divided 225 by 1000 (which equals.225) and multiplied that amount by 100.
+Flowers.com (a fictional company) counted their total number of leads from May to August and got 225 as their total.
+Then, after counting their total number of deals closed, they got 1000.
+So to get their close rate, they divided 225 by 1000 (= 0.225) and multiplied that amount by 100.
 Their final close rate percentage came to 22.5%.

-Judging by the average sales close rate of anywhere between 15% and 30%, Flowers.com is doing pretty well!
+Judging by the average sales close rate of anywhere between 15% and 30%, Flowers.com is doing fairly well.
 Once again, there are a myriad of ways to increase your close rate, too, but that comes after you’ve successfully used the formula to see what’s going on.

-WIth Kixie, we offer invaluable sales tools, like CRM integrations and sales enablement strategies that help teams close deals.
+Kixie offers invaluable sales tools, including CRM integrations and advanced calling features that help teams in qualifying prospects and closing more deals.
 Not only that, but with a sales engagement platform like Kixie, you gain other sales insights that help boost productivity, inspire team members, and increase your bottom line as a company.